matfyz-brno/JavaScript-1/README.md

-# JavaScript1 homework for semestral digital academy from Czechitas
+# JavaScript1 - folders with homeworks for semestral digital academy from Czechitas